NISH-Original/Eclipse_CPSC_427/README.md

 ![Drop](doc/M4_Drops.PNG)

-Added more types of enemies.
+Added more types of enemies and a new type of obstacle.

 ![Enemy](doc/M4_Enemy.PNG)